 Flat warts often appear around a scratch or break in your skin.
 Men may get them in the beard area from shaving nicks, while women may have them on their legs for the same reason.

 All warts are caused by human papillomavirus (HPV), which has more than 100 different types.
 Flat warts are caused by HPV types 3, 10, 28, and 49.
 These strains are benign, unlike genital HPV, which can lead to cervical cancer in women.

 HPV is contagious and passed from person to person by touching a wart or using a towel or other personal object that’s been in contact with a wart.
 The virus enters through a cut or scratch on your skin.
 You can also spread it from one part of your body to another.

-Non-genital warts occur in 7 to 10 percent of the population.
+Non-genital warts occur in of the population.
 Most of the cases occur in young people between the ages of 12 and 16.
 Warts are among the three most common skin ailments treated, and occur equally in males and females.